mrueda/EGA_genomeref/README.md

 The script is written in _Bash_ and uses standard bash commands.
 The script was tested on Debian-based (e.g., Ubuntu, Mint) distributions.

+The script takes a VCF as input, however any tsv (consisting of CHROM\tPOS\tID\tREF) will work as we only use columns 1,2 and 4 (we discard the header).

 Please note that input vcf file has to be gzipped (or bgzipped).